judering/judering.github.io/index.md

 ## SEPTEMBER 2026
 "Something Beyond" for solo piano will be performed by DIPC 2025 winner Carter Johnson in Limerick UCH on Sept 30th, 2026

 "Of Woods and Water" for string quartet will be performed by ConTempo as part of their tour from the 9th-13th of September.
-More info on venues soon.
+NEWBRIDGE - Wednesday 9th September at 8pm - Riverbank Arts Centre
+DUNDALK - Thursday 10th September at 8pm - An Táin Arts Centre
+BIRR - Friday 11th September at 8pm - Birr Theatre and Arts Centre
+CORK - Saturday 12th September at 1pm - Triskel Christchurch (Haydn, Ring, Beethoven)
+DUBLIN - Sunday 13th September at 3pm - National Concert Hall

 ## JUNE 2026
 "Flux" for Ondes Martenot composed in collaboration with Nathalie Forget will be performed at Sonic Experience #3 at Au Poney Fringant, 9 Place de L'Horlage, 26400 Saou, France, on the 14th June at 9pm.